How to find us

 Educational and cultural programs at Scandinavia House have been very generously supported by a grant from the Barbro Osher Pro Suecia Foundation.
-Programs are also supported in part by the following ASF funds: The Louise and Karl Andrén Fund for Musical Performance; The Bonnier Family Fund for Contemporary Art; The Victor Borge Hall Endowment Fund; The Edith Coulter Fund; Dunard Fund USA; The Heimbold Family Children’s Playing and Learning Center Fund; The F. Donald Kenney Fund for the Visual Arts; The Elle Leppälä Kronquist from Kuru, Finland, and William Kronquist from Narpes, Finland, and Dr. Laura Kronquist Mesaros Memorial Endowment Fund; The Helen Lee and Emil Lassen Fund; The Asbjørn Lunde Fund in Memory of Karl and Elisa Lunde; The Barbro Osher Pro Suecia Foundation Young Artists Performance Endowment Fund; The Philip W. Pfeifer III Fund, The Hilppa Roby Fund for Finnish Cultural and Educational Programs; The Alice and Corrin Strong Fund; The Thord-Gray Memorial Fund; and The Andrew E. and G. Norman Wigeland Fund, as well as by The Centennial/Second Century Fund, The Icelandic Cultural Fund and The Norwegian Centennial Cultural Fund.
+Programs are also supported in part by the following funds of the ASF: The Louise and Karl Andrén Fund for Musical Performance; The Bonnier Family Fund for Contemporary Art; The Victor Borge Hall Endowment Fund; The Edith Coulter Fund; Dunard Fund USA; The Heimbold Family Children’s Playing and Learning Center Fund; The F. Donald Kenney Fund for the Visual Arts; The Ella Leppälä Kronquist from Kuru, Finland, and William Kronquist from Narpes, Finland, and Dr. Laura Kronquist Mesaros Memorial Endowment Fund; The Helen Lee and Emil Lassen Fund; The Asbjørn Lunde Fund in Memory of Karl and Elisa Lunde; The Barbro Osher Pro Suecia Foundation Young Artists Performance Endowment Fund; The Philip W. Pfeifer III Fund; The Hilppa Roby Fund for Finnish Cultural and Educational Programs at Scandinavia House; The Thord-Gray Memorial Fund; and The Andrew E. and G. Norman Wigeland Fund; as well as by The Centennial/Second Century Fund; The Icelandic Cultural Fund; and The Norwegian Centennial Cultural Fund.
 Additional support is provided by SAS, Scandinavian Airlines.
 The American-Scandinavian Foundation is very grateful for the support of all donors whose contributions make the programs at Scandinavia House possible.